About Our Instructors

 She relishes seeing the animals blossom towards their full potential and as a teacher loves finding ways to help people truly connect with the animals through the TTouches and understand the powerful impact that finding balance has on any being.

-She brings TTouch and TTEAM to French speaking people in Quebec, and she is currently our only French-speaking Instructor.
+She brings TTouch and TTEAM to French speaking people in Quebec.

 Karin Petra Freiling was born and grew up in Germany.
 Since her early childhood, it has been a matter of her heart to practice and communicate connection and oneness between humans and animals.
 She discovered multiple ways of communicating with animals.
 Karin did her Master's degree in Biology on the interaction between pygmy chimpanzees and zoo visitors in several zoos in Germany.
 In the mid 90s, she discovered the Tellington TTouch as an essential way of interspecies connection and worked with TTouch on the apes.